Modular knots obey the Chebotarev law: Generalized pseudo-Anosov flows and rational Fried surgeries

-Let $K$ be a closed orbit of an Anosov flow and $\sigma$ a \emph{cross section} $\sigma$ in the boundary of the tubular neighborhood of $K$ such that $\sigma$ transversely intersects each of the stable/unstable flow lines twice.
-Then a \emph{Fried surgery} along $(K,\sigma)$ naturally induces an Anosov flow on the result of the Dehn surgery whose slope coincides with that of $\sigma$.
-It is defined as the combination of the blow-up along $K$ and the blow-down by parallel copies of $\sigma$, so that the orbits of the flow and the stable/unstable foliations persist in the exterior \cite{Fried1983Topology}.
-We remark that Fried surgeries are topologically equivalent to Goodman surgeries \cite{Goodman1983GD, ShannonPhD}.

-If we instead apply a similar procedure for a closed orbit of a generalized pseudo-Anosov flow and a cross section $\sigma$ such that $\sigma$ transversely intersects each of the stable/unstable flow lines more than once, then we mostly obtain a $k$-pronged orbit with $k\geq 2$ and rarely a 1-pronged orbit in a new flow on the result of the corresponding rational Dehn surgery.
-Note in addition that all but finite rational surgeries are hyperbolic by Thurston \cite{WPThurston1982BAMS}.

-Therefore, Theorem \ref{thm} is verified also by combining the $0$-fillings, rational Fried surgeries, a generic time change, \cite[Theorem 1.2]{McMullen2013CM}, the $\infty$-Dehn surgeries, and Proposition \ref{prop.Dehn}.
-This procedure avoids the use of Theorem \ref{thm.gpA}.
+\begin{proof}[Proof of \Cref{thm.gpA}] If we instead apply a similar procedure for a closed orbit $K$ of a generalized pseudo-Anosov flow and a cross section $\sigma$ of $K$ such that $\sigma$ transversely intersects each of the stable/unstable flow lines more than once, then we mostly obtain a $k$-pronged orbit with $k\geq 2$ and rarely a 1-pronged orbit in a new flow on the result of the corresponding rational Dehn surgery.
+Therefore, by applying the $0$-fillings, rational Fried surgeries, a generic time change, \cite[Theorem 1.2]{McMullen2013CM}, the $\infty$-Dehn surgeries, and Proposition \ref{prop.Dehn} in this order, then we obtain the assertion. \end{proof}

-If the meridians of the link $L$ are not parallel to the stable/unstable flow lines, then the $\infty$-Fried surgery is defined, so that we may directly apply \cite[Theorem 1.2] {McMullen2013CM} or Theorem \ref{thm.gpA} to the result of the $\infty$-Fried surgery on the result of the $0$-filling, to obtain Theorem \ref{thm}.
-For instance, the figure-eight knot is not the case.
-Indeed, the $\infty$-blow down yields four singular points on the figure-eight knot, two of them are attracting and the other two are repelling.

-Even if the $\infty$-Fried surgeries are not defined, we may still play an analogue of number theory on the foliated dynamical systems by adding Reeb components, as described in \cite{KimMorishitaNodaTerashima2021}.